 Skip to main content

 You have joined a use case and accepted the terms.
-Training a model is as easy as connecting to the client from a local script or notebook, then submitting models for training directly to the client‘s infrastructure.
-For a smooth first run, lets follow the step by step notebook in the public GitHub repository along with the documentation below.
+Training a model is easy: you run a Jupyter notebook locally to connect and submit models to the workspace.
+For a smooth first run, let’s follow the step by step notebook in the public GitHub repository along with the documentation below.
+Alternatively, you may use the notebook hosted in Google Colab and jump directly to Step 1.

 Pull Training Notebook and Model Repositories

-Create a tracebloc folder and pull the Training GitHub repository and the Model Zoo GitHub repository.
-The notebook contains all commands to connect and start training, the model zoo has a selection of compatible models ready for training.
+On your machine, create a tracebloc folder and pull the Training GitHub repository and the Model Zoo GitHub repository.
+The notebook contains all commands to connect and start training, the model zoo contains a selection of compatible models ready for training.
+The easiest way to customize models is by starting from the model zoo.
 Open a terminal and run the following commands:

 mkdir tracebloc && cd tracebloc